Sivatech24/Measuring-Progress-Toward-AGI/Task.md

 task:"Attention: Can it ignore "distractor" info and find the needle in the haystack?" make the model to test of the finding the accurate and validating of the correct data so that it might produces an correct output but the haysatck makes it harde finding an need inside it so the model are tarained with various data so make the input prompt as major factor so tell model when the input is fed classified it knowled make of the select knowledge of the feild require and which should be used as data make this as an samll data and the make of the input + knowledge of data and fed to the model and produces the ouput use of the attention wheather the model focuses on the prompt or goes for an new makee sure it focues on the attention of the prompt

 make it Attention: Can it ignore "distractor" info and find the needle in the haystack?

+task:"Executive Functions: Can it plan multi-step tasks and override its own habits?" make the model to use of the multiple steps of the task to prove how it slove problems step by steps and asequence by sequence make the model can use of the step by step procedure to slove the problms use some 10 task of the proppts to chesk does it slove problems step by step

+make sure it Executive Functions Can it plan multi-step tasks and override its own habits